 Hypnosis, however, helps someone with ADHD get clear about what they want, why they want it, and then communicate that clearly with their subconscious, and then achieving goals becomes much easier as the conscious and subconscious come into alignment with each other.

-5).
-Hypnotherapy can help people with ADHD get organised.
 The part of your brain responsible for organisation (sometimes referred to as Executive Function) is called “The Prefrontal Cortex” (PFC) at the front of the brain.
 It's like the CEO or Boss of the brain, which organises the other “parts” of the brain.
 However, this Inner Organiser is often failing to do it's job very well in people with ADHD.
 But hypnotherapy has the ability to switch that part of the brain back on.

 Brain scanning during coaching and therapy has observed that when logical questions are asked, such as, “What can you do to improve your organisation?”, the front of the brain momentarily lights up.
 Modern cognitive hypnotherapy (such as the type which I practise, called Solution Focused Hypnotherapy) takes advantage of this by only asking questions which exercise your Inner Organiser.